Lessons from Formally Verified Deployed Software Systems (Extended version)

 Manual inspection revealed 3 such bugs in Ironclad Apps specification. \item Natural language requirements, as were used in the Roissy Shuttle project. \end{itemize}

-This decision to resort to unverified elements for hard-to-verify functionality is not universal, however.
+Such recourse to unverified elements is not universal.
 Some projects --- including CakeML, HACL*, Verve, EuroFighter Typhoon Aircraft FCS and Ynot --- chose instead to sacrifice such functionality.

-Members from 14 projects reported performance issues: \begin{itemize} \item Some verified systems, perform more slowly than competing non-verified systems.
-The reason is not that verification by itself affects performance.
-Instead, we may posit two explanations: some highly efficient algorithms or implementation ideas may raise verification challenges and hence be discarded in favor of less efficient ones; and the effort devoted to verification may mean that less manpower is available for optimizations of the implementation.
+Members from 14 projects reported performance issues: \begin{itemize} \item Some verified systems perform more slowly than competing non-verified systems.
+Since verification does not by itself affect performance, one may posit two explanations: some highly efficient algorithms or implementation ideas may raise verification challenges and hence be discarded in favor of less efficient ones; and the effort devoted to verification may mean that less manpower is available for optimizations of the implementation.

 \item Some derived systems (such as binaries produced by a verified compiler) may perform more slowly than traditional alternatives.

 \item Verification may slow down the development process; in particular, failed verification attempts take a long time to terminate or do not terminate (and have to be interrupted manually). \end{itemize}